alparslanyilmaaz/My-Album/README.md

 # My-Album
-Online album and photo website.
+Online albums and photo show app.

+## Used Technologies
+NodeJS and Npm
+Express
+Pug
+Nodemon
+Less
+Body Parser
+Grunt-contrib-cssmin
+Grunt-contrib-uglify

 ## Usage
 When you logged in with username: admin and password: admin, you will be able to see content.
 In this content when you clicked to